wordofwarning/wordofwarning.org/current/2014-emergency/index.md

 ###Saturday 4 October 2014, 12noon-10pm.
 Free
 **Manchester's fifteenth free micro-marathon of the bizarre + the beautiful pops up throughout the cavernous realms of Z-arts — drop in for just ten minutes or stay for the full ten hours…**

-From gallery to theatre, changing room to basement, Z-arts will reverberate with some twenty-eight individual shows in our *fifteenth* performance lucky-dip, happening this year under one roof… Your chance to sample the different — all for free, featuring (*participating artists subject to change*):
+From gallery to theatre, changing room to basement, Z-arts will reverberate with some twenty-nine individual shows in our *fifteenth* performance lucky-dip, happening this year under one roof… Your chance to sample the different — all for free, featuring (*participating artists subject to change*):

-Alice Bunker-Whitney ¦ Ana Mendes ¦ Anton Mirto ¦ Art Of Disappearing ¦ Barbara Dean ¦ Boland-Burrell + Byrne ¦ Debbie Sharp ¦ Eik + Orengo ¦ FM ¦ Frances-Kay ¦ Hamish MacPherson ¦ Hidden Track ¦ J. Fergus Evans ¦ Jade Montserrat ¦ Jamil Keating ¦ Jonathan Rogerson ¦ Krissi Musiol ¦ Lydia Cottrell ¦ Martin Hamblen ¦ Matthew Pearce ¦ Nathan Birkinshaw ¦ Neil Callaghan ¦ Odd Comic ¦ Olivia Preye ¦ Paul O'Donnell ¦ Peter Jacobs ¦ Rosanne Robertson ¦ VIA Collective
+Alice Bunker-Whitney ¦ Ana Mendes ¦ Anton Mirto ¦ Art Of Disappearing ¦ Barbara Dean ¦ Boland-Burrell + Byrne ¦ Debbie Sharp ¦ Eik + Orengo ¦ FM ¦ Frances-Kay ¦ Hamish MacPherson ¦ Hidden Track ¦ Hooligans Present ¦ J. Fergus Evans ¦ Jade Montserrat ¦ Jamil Keating ¦ Jonathan Rogerson ¦ Krissi Musiol ¦ Lydia Cottrell ¦ Martin Hamblen ¦ Matthew Pearce ¦ Nathan Birkinshaw ¦ Neil Callaghan ¦ Odd Comic ¦ Olivia Preye ¦ Paul O'Donnell ¦ Peter Jacobs ¦ Rosanne Robertson ¦ VIA Collective

 **N.B.** Primarily an adult event, Emergency 2014 runs from 12noon to 10pm; from 3pm onwards we *advise* that work may not be suitable for under 18s.